paulchernoch/quantogram/readme.md

 **Sorted list**.
 The second includes the naive approach, which is to gather all the data in a list, then sort it to get the quantile.
 To expedite, you can use **quickselect** so that you do not need to sort all the data.
 This approach does not work for streaming data, because the storage requirements are vast.

 **Probabilistic**.
-The third category has algorithms (such as variations on **Count Min Sketch**) that quarantee a given accuracy with a certain probability.
+The third category has algorithms (such as variations on **Count Min Sketch**) that guarantee a given accuracy with a certain probability.
 A popular median estimator is called **Median of Medians**.
 If you know how many items N there will be, you can use **reservoir sampling** to maintain a sample set of the data and take the median of that.
 However, the more extreme your quantile, the larger a subset you must keep.
 With these algorithms, you usually get a good estimate, but there is always a chance that you get a bad estimate.
 Also, given the same set of data, you may get different results; the answer is not deterministic.

 **Sparse Histogram**.
 Sparse histograms can be used to reduce the storage requirements in comparison to dense histograms when large numbers of distinct samples must be handled.
 The reduction in storage is offset by greater expense in storage, retrieval and update.
 There are clever balanced tree structures that can be used for this, but some are complicated to implement.
 The strategy you use for sizing your bins affects the accuracy of the results.
 If logarithmically sized bins are used, you can guarantee the worst case absolute relative error will not exceed what is desired. **Quantogram** falls into this category.
 It is deterministic and has precise guarantees for worst case accuracy, not probabilistic ones.